aswderfgtry/Stori-QA-Automation-Challenge/README.md

 	linux script : runTestSuite.sh

 3. reports
-	the reports out put is on a directory named test-output and HTML report is named index.html, the XML report name is testng-results.xml
+	the reports out put is on a directory ~\target\surefire-reports\test-output and HTML report is named index.html, the XML report name is testng-results.xml